Daniel Fischlin

-Daniel Fischlin is a University Research Chair and Full Professor of English and Theatre Studies at the University of Guelph.
+Daniel Fischlin is a Canadian academic and musician.
+He is the University Research Chair and Full Professor of English and Theatre Studies at the University of Guelph.

+Early life

 Fischlin has a BFA in Music Performance, an MA in Interdisciplinary Studies (Musicology/English Literature; Concordia University), and a PhD in English Literature (York University), with a dissertation on the English lute song directed by Richard Hillman.
 In addition to his research activities in the arts and humanities he has been active as a musician for most of his life, most recently with the free-improvisation group, the Vertical Squirrels.

 Research

+Fischlin is the University Research Chair and Full Professor of English and Theatre Studies at the University of Guelph.

 Fischlin's specialty is early modern Renaissance studies.
 His experience teaching Shakespeare has led to a number of projects including Adaptations of Shakespeare: A Critical Anthology of Plays from the 17th Century to the Present, co-edited with Mark Fortier, published in 2000 by Routledge.
 Additionally he is the founder and director of the Canadian Adaptations of Shakespeare Project (CASP), the largest online resource in the world for the study of Shakespeare's relation to a national theatrical practice.
 The website was launched in 2004 and expanded in August 2007.

 In early 2009, he launched the Shakespeare Made in Canada Virtual Exhibit, which he curated at the MacDonald Stewart Arts Centre, in Guelph, ON.
 The Exhibit houses a multitude of resources (film, photographs, and other multimedia) that document the relationship between Canadian culture and Shakespeare.
 It brought together, for the first time, hundreds of rare artifacts, including the Canadian-owned Sanders Portrait of Shakespeare, contemporary Canadian theatre designs, Shakespeare in French Canada, contemporary Aboriginal adaptations of Shakespeare, new portraiture, an innovative learning commons for youth, as well as new and archival material from the CASP project.
 The exhibit inspired the publication of a book, Shakespeare Made in Canada: Contemporary Canadian Adaptations in Theatre, Pop Media, and Visual Arts, which documented the Shakespeare Made in Canada Exhibit and was edited by Fischlin and co-curator Judith Nasby.

 Fischlin has experience in humanities computing design and innovation.
 Among others, he has been creator and designer on a number of online projects including literacy games for youth, interactive readers, content-based site design, and the Romeo + Juliet app, released in 2011 on the Apple iOS platform for iPhone, iPad, and iPod.
 Fischlin was also the lead designer/creator/producer of ‘Speare, an online 3D video game for youth that teaches Shakespearean literacy, launched in April 2007.
 He was also the creative mind behind the online literacy game Chronos, launched in the fall of 2008 on the CASP site.
 Additionally, Fischlin played a key role in the 2008 film Battle of Wills by Anne Henderson, documenting the steps taken to authenticate the Sanders Portrait of Shakespeare.

 Fischlin is a partner of the German Bremer Institut für Kanada-und Québec-Studien, BIKQS (Bremen Institute on Canada and Quebec-Studies).